Posted on June 16, 2021

-BOSTON --- Ten months after its launch, ONE+Boston continues help low- and moderate-income Boston residents and people of color purchase homes in the city.
+BOSTON --- One year after its launch, ONE+Boston continues help low- and moderate-income Boston residents and people of color purchase homes in the city.

 "The early successes of ONE+Boston are very encouraging," said Elliot Schmiedl, MHP's director of homeownership.
 "We're thrilled that so many Black and Latinx homebuyers have used the program to lay down roots within the City of Boston and can now begin realizing the wealth building opportunities that owning their own home can provide."